Facts about Berlin

 ●... the highest tree in Berlin is a European larch that was planted in the Tegel Forest in 1795?
 It has reached a height of 45 metres over the centuries.
 The oldest tree is also in Tegel, a 900 year-old English oak.
 It is 26 metres high and the circumference of its trunk is 6.65 metres.
 It was apparently given the name Dicke Marie (fat Marie) by Alexander and Wilhelm von Humboldt.

-●… there are five different types of lime trees along the Unter den Linden boulevard in Berlin-Mitte?
-These are the silver lime, small-leaved lime, Greenspire lime, common lime and Pallida lime.
+●… there are four different types of lime trees along the Unter den Linden boulevard in Berlin-Mitte?
+These are the silver lime, small-leaved lime, Greenspire lime and Pallida lime.

 ●... the largest lake in the city is the Großer Müggelsee, which has a surface area of almost 7.4 square kilometres?
 The smallest lake, the Pechsee in the Grunewald forest, only covers 3,000 square metres.